linksonice/tomcat-clojure/README.md

 # tomcat-clojure

-a thing I did for some company
+a nifty prototype I threw together for a client